scottc-bio/metaLoc/README.md

 # Outputs

-For the core pipeline two main directories will be produced in the `results/` directory:
+Results will be written to the `results/` directory:

+- **Tool specific outputs**
-- Tool specific outputs - Named according to input .fasta file and containing the full outputs from each tool used in subdirectories named after each tool.
+  Named according to input .fasta file and containing the full outputs from each tool used in subdirectories.

+- **Final output**
-- Final output - Named according to input .fasta file with `_final` suffix and containing two .tsv files of merged results from the core pipeline tools used with one line per protein:
+  Named according to input .fasta file with `_final` suffix and containing:
-  - `final_merged.tsv` - All columns from all tool outputs merged.
+  - `final_merged.tsv` - All columns from all tool outputs
-  - `final_concise.tsv` - Major columns of interest from all tool outputs merged.
+  - `final_concise.tsv` - Key columns from outputs

-In `meta` mode, additional outputs will be produced from each tool used e.g. for AUGUSTUS, Prodigal, and EukRep.
+In `meta` mode, additional outputs from AUGUSTUS, Prodigal, and EukRep are produced.

-The `work/` directory contains subdirectories for each process.
-This allows the input, intermediate, and output files to be explored for each tool.
+The `work/` directory contains per-process intermediate files generated by Nextflow.

-In `mixed` mode, separate final results will be produced for eukaryotic and prokaryotic sequences.
+In `mixed` mode, separate final results are produced for eukaryotic and prokaryotic sequences.

+# License

+This project is distributed under the MIT License.
+See [LICENSE](LICENSE) for details.

+External tools used by this workflow are distributed under their own licenses and must be obtained separately.